daniel-furman/llm-reasoning-pop-quiz/README.md

 | `mistralai/mistral-7b-instruct-v0.1` | - | - |
 <br>

 **2.2**: It takes Ben 10 minutes to drive to the store.
 It then takes him 4 minutes to find parking before he can start shopping.
-How long before he can start shopping?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible. `{insert response #1}` The store closes in an hour.
-Can he make to the store before it closes?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible. `{insert response #2}`
+How long before he can start shopping?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer. `{insert response #1}` The store closes in an hour.
+Can he make to the store before it closes?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer. `{insert response #2}`

 Response #1: